Spectral multiplier theorems and averaged R-boundedness: H ormander classes

-Let $E$ be a Sobolev space or Besov space as in Notation \ref{Nota Classical function spaces}.
+Let $E$ be a Sobolev space as in Notation \ref{Nota Classical function spaces}.
 In this subsection we define an $E$ functional calculus for a $0$-sectorial operator $A$ by tracing it back to the holomorphic functional calculus from Subsection \ref{Subsec A B}.
 The following lemma which is proved in \cite[Lemma 4.15]{Kr} will be useful.